 The good news is that this is a natural occurrence, and absolutely nothing is wrong with the product or its effectiveness!
 When the cream or butter is warmed in your hands or against your skin, it will melt back into a smooth oil.

-- If it is in liquid form, simply give it a quick stir with a fork and pop it into the fridge for a couple of hours.
+- If it is in liquid form, give it a stir with a fork (or even better, a tiny whisk) and pop it into the fridge.
+As it cools, you can stir or whip a few more times to fluff some air into it while it's cooling.

-- If your product is solid but grainy, just use it as is, OR, if you prefer a smoother texture, you can re-melt (we recommend a bath of hot water with the lid on tight!), then stir it with a fork and place in the fridge until solid.
+- If your product is solid but grainy, just use it as is, OR, if you prefer a smoother texture, you can re-melt (we recommend setting the jar in a bath of hot water with the lid on tight!), then follow the steps in #1 above until solid.